livecodingonline/Week-2-Bootstrap/assignment/MAKEME.md

 ## Assignment

 This week we want you to create a personal web-site with the knowledge you currently have(HTML- CSS- BOOTSTRAP).
 This assignment shoul include at least the elements pointed above(except carousel number 4).
 You can create your own balsamic wiframe as well.
-Pleade try to finish your homework before Wednesday and add your homework to the trello card which is called week-2-assignment(https://trello.com/b/feq8kuQ7/live-coding-online-students)
+Please try to finish your homework before Wednesday and add your homework to the trello card which is called week-2-assignment(https://trello.com/b/feq8kuQ7/live-coding-online-students)

 1. Open the wiframe(https://balsamiq.cloud/svv0bu8/pksenn2/r2278) .
 You need to create an account to access wiframe.
 2. Categorize your needs in the HTML